How to build a marketplace app

 • Availability search

 If marketplace customers won’t find what they’re looking for on your marketplace, none of your other features really matters.
-Here’s a thorough article that might help you design your marketplace discovery
+Here’s a thorough article on how to design you design your marketplace search.

 Transaction process